Husnuzhon

-Husnuzhon (born 21 January 1997), is an Indonesian professional footballer who plays as a forward for Liga 2 club Putra Delta Sidoarjo.
+Husnuzhon (born 21 January 1997), is an Indonesian professional footballer who plays as a forward.

 Career

 Husnuzhon started his career when he participated in the PSMS Medan junior selection in 2015.
 His slick performances made him immediately promoted to the senior team and played in 2016 Indonesia Soccer Championship B. Only appearing half a season for PSMS, he then joined PS TNI which competed in the U-21 ISC.
 Together with PS TNI, he managed to bring PS TNI out as the champion of ISC U-21.
 Before joined Persiraja Banda Aceh in 2018, he briefly joined PSBL Langsa and Persika Karawang.